pagkly/Zed/Investopedia4/GDP Price Deflator Definition.md

 ## Benefits of the GDP Price Deflator

 The GDP price deflator helps identify how much prices have inflated over a specific time period.
-This is important because, as we saw in our previous example, comparing GDP from two different years can give a deceptive result if there's a change in the price level between the two years.
+This is important because, as we saw in our previous example, comparing GDP from two different years can give a deceptive result if there's a change in the [[Price Level|price level]] between the two years.

 Without some way to account for the change in prices, an economy that's experiencing price inflation would appear to be growing in dollar terms.
 However, that same economy might be exhibiting little-to-no growth, but with prices rising, the total output figures would appear higher than what was really being produced.